mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/api-reference/index.md

 ## List nodes

-A list of available node ids can be retrieved by sending a GET request to `/v1/pod`:
+A list of available node IDs can be retrieved by sending a GET request to `/v1/pod`:

 CLI Example